 by Brian Grimmett, Kansas News Service

-Brian Grimmett, based at KMUW in Wichita, is a reporter focusing on the environment and energy for the Kansas News Service, a collaboration of KMUW, Kansas Public Radio, KCUR and High Plains Public Radio covering health, education and politics.
+Brian Grimmett reports on the environment and energy for KMUW in Wichita and the Kansas News Service, a collaboration of KMUW, Kansas Public Radio, KCUR and High Plains Public Radio covering health, education and politics.
 Follow him on Twitter @briangrimmett.
 Kansas News Service stories and photos may be republished at no cost with proper attribution and a link back to the original post.